spadmanaban25/cse15l-lab-report/index.md

 Thu Jan 06, 2022 6:28pm - Prepping cs15lwi22
 ```
 <br><br>
-Now you are logged in!
+<span style="font-size:18px;">Now you are logged in!
 Here, I didn't need to type my password in because I had set ssh keys in which I don't have to type in my password every time I login.
 We will
 discuss more about this later on.</span>
 <br><br>
 ## Try Running Some Commands